daphne-eu/daphne/doc/DaphneLib/Overview.md

 The data transfer from DaphneLib back to Python happens during the call to `compute()`.
 If the result of the computation in DAPHNE is a matrix, `compute()` returns a `numpy.ndarray` (or optionally a `tensorflow.Tensor` or `torch.Tensor`); if the result is a frame, it returns a `pandas.DataFrame`; and if the result is a scalar, it returns a plain Python scalar.

-So far, DaphneLib can exchange data with plain python using lists, numpy, pandas, TensorFlow, and PyTorch.
+So far, DaphneLib can exchange data with numpy, pandas, TensorFlow, PyTorch, and plain Python lists.
 By default, the data transfer is via shared memory (and in many cases zero-copy).
 Numpy and pandas are *required* dependencies for DaphneLib, so they should anyway be installed.
 TensorFlow and PyTorch are *optional* for DaphneLib; if these libraries are not installed, DaphneLib cannot exchange data with them, but all remaining features still work.
 In case you run DAPHNE inside the [`daphne-dev` container](/doc/GettingStarted.md), please note that TensorFlow and PyTorch are *not* included in the `daphne-dev` container due to their large footprint.
 Please follow the [instructions](/doc/development/InstallPythonLibsInContainer.md) on installing Python libraries in the `daphne-dev` container if you need them.

-### Data Exchange with plain python
+### Data Exchange with Plain Python Lists

 *Example:*